jump-dev/Convex.jl/README.md

 ```

 ## More Examples
-A number of examples can be found [here](http://convexjl.readthedocs.org/en/latest/examples.html).
-The [basic usage notebook](http://nbviewer.ipython.org/github/JuliaOpt/Convex.jl/blob/master/examples/basic_usage.ipynb) gives a simple tutorial on problems that can be solved using Convex.jl.
+A number of examples can be found [here](https://www.juliaopt.org/Convex.jl/stable/examples/).
+The [basic usage notebook](https://nbviewer.jupyter.org/github/JuliaOpt/Convex.jl/blob/master/examples/basic_usage.ipynb) gives a simple tutorial on problems that can be solved using Convex.jl.
 Many use cases of the package in complex-domain optimization can be found [here](https://github.com/JuliaOpt/Convex.jl/tree/master/examples/optimization_with_complex_variables).

+Note: many of the examples are currently outdated (August 2019).
+Pull requests to update them are greatly appreciated!

 ## Citing this package